SoumeyaH/password_generator/README.md

     - Uppercase letters
     - Special characters
 - To accomplish this we used declarative functional code.
-- Functions were created to handle individual tasks such as prompting the user for a password or validating the password length.
+- Functions were created to handle individual tasks such as prompting the user for a password length, validating the password length, prompting the user for characters etc.
+- The user inputs were collected using prompt and confirms.
 - The choices of characters were stored in an array that was shuffled using the Fisher-Yates shuffle to make sure to randomize as much as possible.
 - The Javascript code was formatted using lint (prettier).

 In the future to ensure that the randomized password always contains the user selected characters, especially when the password length is shorter, I would change the array that stores the options from being a single array with all the elements shuffled inside to an array of arrays.
-That randomly choice between the arrays before then randomly choosing an element from inside an array.
+That randomly chooses between the arrays (numbers, lowercase, uppercase, special characters) before then randomly choosing an element from inside an array.

 ## Getting Started